BlitzKraft/MoneyPy/CONTRIBUTING.md

 * It will be reviewed and merged into devel.
 * After tests and bug fixes, it will be merged into master for release.

 The reason for this is that `master` will always be ready for end users and be stable, without any unexpected bugs and issues (hopefully). `devel` is for continuous testing and development and to catch bugs before they reach the end user.
 Everything else is to keep the code history nice and traceable.

+## Some gotchas

+* Before you start working on an issue or feature, check your local repo is up to date with the remote.
+Run `git pull` on `devel`.
+Or run `git pull origin devel`.
+Then create a branch and continue working.
+* Before pushing the changes (but after committing them), do a `git pull origin devel` again to account for changes from others since you began.
+Then run `git rebase devel <your_branch>`.
+For more detailed explanation, read `man git-rebase`.